 This regulation applies to that portion of a group annuity contract or other agreement described in Section 4W and issued by a life insurer that functions as an accounting record for an accumulation fund and has benefit guarantees relating to a principal amount and levels of interest at a fixed rate of return specified in advance.
-The fixed rates of return will be constant over the applicable rate periods, and may reflect prior and current market conditions.
+The fixed rates of return will be constant over the applicable rate periods, and may reflect prior and current market conditions with respect to the segregated portfolio but may not reference future changes in market conditions.
 It applies to all contracts issued after the effective date of this regulation.
 Contracts that have been negotiated prior to the effective date need not be refiled with the commissioner.